-Morningstar DBRS uses rating symbols as a concise method of expressing its opinion to the market, but there are a limited number of rating categories for the possible slight risk differentials that exist across the rating spectrum and Morningstar DBRS does not assert that credit ratings in the same category are of "exactly" the same quality.
+Morningstar DBRS uses rating symbols as a concise method of expressing its opinion to the market.
+However, as there are credit risk differentials that exist across the credit rating spectrum and given the limited number of rating categories, Morningstar DBRS does not assert that credit ratings in the same category are exactly the same quality.